Can Doors & Windows Lower Your Reliance on Central Heating?

 The Role of Doors and Windows in Passive Heating

 Doors and windows are more than just entry points and views to the outside.
-They control how much heat enters and escapes your home.
-If not optimised properly, they can cause heat loss and make your central heating work harder.
+They play a crucial role in controlling how much heat enters and escapes your home.
+When designed and installed properly, they can help capture natural warmth from the sun during the day and keep it inside at night, reducing the need for extra heating.

 central heating under window next to couch